Public Transport and Road Safety in South Africa

 Plan of Action / Transport Strategies Implemented

-Government has committed towards providing South Africans with safe, accessible public transport.
-This has been emphasized at national, provincial and municipal level as an aspect that requires immediate attention– and it is important to analyze some of the strategies that will be implemented in years to come:
+Government has committed to providing South Africans with safe, accessible public transport.
+This has been emphasized at the national, provincial and municipal level as an aspect that requires immediate attention– and it is important to analyze some of the strategies that will be implemented in years to come:

-- New budget allocations from government will focus on the investment towards building economic infrastructure which are also key to sustainable growth and development
+- New budget allocations from the government will focus on the investment towards building economic infrastructure which is also key to sustainable growth and development

 - Key government strategies include pushing ahead with a taxi recapitalization programme, consolidating passenger rail services, and reviewing bus services